yuvaly0/CNCServer/README.md

 - **Periodic Pings**: Sends "PING" messages to connected clients at regular intervals to maintain connection integrity.
 - **Timestamp Inclusion**: Each message includes a timestamp, allowing for latency calculations and time tracking.
 - **Connection Management**: Efficiently handles new connections, client disconnections, and data transmission.
+- **Secured Messages**: Messages are sent with a "magic" for verification.
+- **Custom Commands**: Able to send command with variable number of commands to the client

 ## Requirements